 Continuity mistake: After Harry Zidler first sees Christian and Satine kissing, when they stop kissing, Satine's lipstick switches from being smeared to perfectly done and bright red when she walks and when Zidler is talking to her about having to end the infatuation.

-Revealing mistake: There is a shot where the point of view of the camera is looking down at Christian and Telouse from the opening in his ceiling.
-You can see John Leguazmo's legs behind him and that he is clearly kneeling down.
+Revealing mistake: There is a shot where the point of view of the camera is looking down at Christian and Toulouse from the opening in his ceiling.
+You can see John Leguazmo's legs behind him and that he is kneeling down.

 Continuity mistake: The scar on the Duke's bodyguard's face switches from one cheek to the other throughout the movie.

 Continuity mistake: When Satine is dancing with Christian in the first Moulin Rouge scene, her pink feather dress's straps are very thin.
 But when Chocolat sets her down backstage after she has fainted, her straps are much thicker and are more intricate.
 This is mentioned on the DVD - the later scene was filmed first, and changes had to be made to the dress in order for Nicole Kidman to dance around in it.

 Continuity mistake: While Christian and Satine are singing the Come What May finale, you see Christian walking towards the stage to join Satine.
 Christian passes the conductor, yet when the camera angle changes, the conductor is nowhere to be seen.

 Continuity mistake: When Christian and Satine finish singing the Elephant Love Medley, Satine leans in to kiss Christian.
 When she does this, she tilts her head to the left, but when they go to a wide shot, it shows her tilting to the right.